Serbs in Mostar: Vidovdan massacre

 Mostar was part of the Nazi puppet state known as the Independent State of Croatia, along with the rest of Bosnia and Herzegovina.
 The Ustasha fascist government was led by Ante Pavelić in Zagreb, and its view of Serbs was akin to the Nazi German view of Jews.
 The persecution of the town's Serbs began in the summer of 1941.
-The events of June 24–28, 1941 are known by Serbs as the "Vidovdan slaughter" (Видовдански Покољ), as June 28 is Vidovdan in the Serbian Orthodox calendar.
+The events of 24–28 June 1941 are known by Serbs as the "Vidovdan slaughter" (Видовдански Покољ), as 28 June is Vidovdan in the Serbian Orthodox calendar.

-Mass arrests of town's Serbs by the Ustashas began on the afternoon of June 24, 1941.
-The most prominent Serb traders, teachers, and priests of the Serbian Orthodox Church were among those arrested, as well as workers and farmers, some 450 in total from the 24 to 26 June 1941.
+Mass arrests of town's Serbs by the Ustashas began on the afternoon of 24 June 1941.
+The most prominent Serb traders, teachers, and priests of the Serbian Orthodox Church were among those arrested, as well as workers and farmers, some 450 in total from 24 to 26 June 1941.
 Some were killed on the night following the beginning of the arrests, while some were thrown into cave-pits and others were killed on the banks of the Neretva river.
 Almost thirty of Mostar's Serb citizens were thrown into a cave-pit above the village of Čitluk, about 10 km from the town.
 Many others - at least 160 people - were stabbed to death or beaten to death with large rocks, mallets and metal bars.
 The entire brotherhood of Žitomislić monastery was arrested by the Ustasha on 27 June 1941, and driven to the village of Blizanci, where they were tortured and killed, some being thrown alive into the Vidonja cave-pit.
 Serbs in the villages surrounding Mostar were also targeted and murdered.
 In the following months, many Serbs from Mostar and the surrounding area were transported to Ustasha concentration camps, mainly Jasenovac, while many others fled to Nazi-occupied Serbia.
 Around 8,000 Serbs lived in Mostar before the massacres started on 24 June 1941, and by the end of August only around 850 remained.

 Culture

 Serb singing society "Gusle"

-The Serb singing society "Gusle" was founded on December 18, 1888 in Mostar.
+The Serb singing society "Gusle" was founded on 18 December 1888 in Mostar.
 There were 50 founding members, with Jovo R. Šola (Јово Р. Шола) chosen as the first president of the society.